Skip to content

 (Health or Health Science are not accepted)

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points, including 40 points from 15 credits in Biology or Chemistry.
+Access to Higher Education Diploma: 104 to 112 UCAS points to be achieved from 45 Level 3 credits, including 40 points from 15 credits in Biology or Chemistry.

 GCSE's: Minimum of three at grade 4 or above, which must include English, Maths, and Science.
 Equivalent Level 2 qualifications may also be considered.